Home

 Bench Dips

-Bench Dips To add hunting fitness to your upper body for the demands of carrying a rifle and retrieving an animal start with some simple bench dips.
+To add hunting fitness to your upper body for the demands of carrying a rifle and retrieving an animal start with some simple bench dips.
 Sit on the edge of a bench, chair or couch with your hands on the front edge next to your legs.
+Two chairs side by side facing you might work better.

 Ab Crunches

 These ab crunches don’t have to put “six packs” on your stomach to make you more fit for hunting.
 Build up to thirty to fifty of these.
-A stronger stomach will aid in protecting your back.
+A stronger stomach will aid in protecting your back and will improve your balance.
+After they get easier, add some twists as you come up.
+Again, careful not to hurt something!

 Back Extensions

 Now turn over on your stomach and put your hands on your temples.
-Raise your shoulders and head off the floor just a little and you’ll be using the area that these low back extensions will begin immediately to strengthen.
+Raise your shoulders and head off the floor just a little and you’ll begin immediately to strengthen the lower back.
+Strong abs and back muscles do a great deal to improve balance and efficiency of walking, stepping and climbing.

 Do some of these, building up gradually as always, to strengthen your chest, back and arms for the demands of moving yourself, your equipment and, hopefully, a heavy trophy animal across unforgiving territory.